 - Add powdered cardamom seeds & roasted cashew nuts at the end and mix well.

-- Remove from the heat and serve hot or at room temperature.
+- Remove from heat and serve hot or at room temperature.

 You can microwave palm jaggery for 30-40 seconds as it helps jaggery to crumble into pieces.
-Thanks to a fellow blogger Bhavna for sharing this wonderful tip; she suggested it for cane jaggery (vellam), and I tried the same with palm jaggery (karuppatti) which is ever more harder.
+Thanks to a fellow blogger Bhavna for sharing this wonderful tip; she suggested it for cane jaggery (vellam), and I tried the same with palm jaggery (karuppatti) which is harder than vellam.
 I find this method easier to break them apart quickly with no mess.